-We Who Fought, Those We Fought against, Those We Fought for: Humans.
-Just Humans.
+We Who Fought, Those We Fought against, and Those We Fought for

 I never really have much to say.
-I guess one of the skills I have developed ever since I got out of the Army is to keep my mouth shut and to listen.
+I guess one of the skills I developed since leaving the Army is to keep my mouth shut and to listen.

 After I got out, I took a personal journey to clear my head.
 I stopped watching television for the most part.
 I don’t pay attention to the media outlets because eventually, someone, somewhere, will open their mouths and fill you in.
 I stay away from politics, religion and other social activities.
 I sit in class or at work and listen to others try to convince each other why their position is credible with data research, polls and historical references.
-One issue that always comes up in one way or another is the wars.
+One issue that always comes up, in one way or another, is war.
 From ISIS to Syrian refugees to Iraq and Afghanistan.

-I only did deployments to Afghanistan so my perspective is skewed when it comes to what I want to say.
+I only deployed to Afghanistan, so my perspective is skewed when it comes to what I want to say.
 I spent my young adulthood being over there… sleeping, eating, breathing and fighting.
-One of the biggest things that sticks with me is the people and the culture.
+The biggest things that stick with me are the people and the culture.
 It was so different from what I was used to.
 Most people literally live in mud, shit and stick dwellings.
 They farm with shovels and hoes as young as the age of seven.

 I’m not good at articulating things or expressing my thoughts, but I cannot remain silent anymore.
 In recent events, President Trump has put restrictions and a tough vetting system on immigrants and refugees coming from countries that have large scale warfare or high volumes of extremism.
-The thing that I see is in one argument is, what he is doing is unjust and not the American way.
+One way I see it is that what he is doing is unjust and not the American way.

-We should welcome the refugees into our country a provide aid to those who are entering.
+We should welcome refugees into our country and provide aid to those who are entering.
 America is the land of opportunity.
-The other side of things is that we have to preserve America and not allow extremists into our country.
-We need to have a system in which we properly assess and monitor people coming from these hotspots so we can prevent another 9/11.
+The other side of the argument is that we have to preserve America and not allow extremists into our country.
+We need a system in which we properly assess and monitor people coming from these hotspots so we can prevent another 9/11.

-The situation they are fighting to escape from is extremely messed up, we should be a safe haven from that.
+The situation they are fighting to escape from is extremely messed up.
+We should be a safe haven from that.
 Who wants to see people executed?
-Who wants to see any child in this world starve because their father was killed trying to feed them.
-There is Army of children in Afghanistan that are orphans who are wielding AK-47s and fighting the Taliban as we speak.
+Who wants to see any child in this world starve because their father was killed trying to feed them?
+There is an Army of orphaned children in Afghanistan wielding AK-47s and fighting the Taliban as we speak.

 We are human beings, use your hearts.
-Of course we have to assess and use vetting on these refugees, so that when they do live here, they are safe.
+Of course we have to assess and use vetting on these refugees, so that when they do live here, both we and they are safe.
 This is a world problem.
-Countries in the Middle East won’t even accept refugees from these worn torn countries and yet we are fighting amongst ourselves over a latte at Starbucks on what we should do.
+Countries in the Middle East won’t even accept refugees from these worn-torn countries and yet we are fighting amongst ourselves over a latte at Starbucks on what we should do.

-Women in the United States are gathered around protesting Donald Trump but they won’t protest the harsh laws in Saudi Arabia where women don’t have any rights.
-We have people rioting in our streets over who won a Presidential Election… which was won through voting.
+Women in the United States are gathered around protesting Donald Trump, but these same women won’t protest the harsh laws in Saudi Arabia where women don’t have any rights.
+We have people rioting in our streets over who won a Presidential Election… which was decided through voting.
 I secured poling sites in Afghanistan where people had to walk miles through harsh terrain to let their voice be heard.
 The people making their way to the voting sites were ambushed by the Taliban on the way.
 How can we be so blind?

-Whether you are a Democrat or a Republican, I urge you to take a step back after reading this and think about what you do have, not what you don’t have, and be grateful for each other.
+Whether you are a Democrat or a Republican, I urge you to take a step back and think about what you do have, not what you don’t have, and be grateful for each other.
 We build roads together, work with each other in offices, go to school together, and our kids play together.
-We are all human beings that live amongst each other and have built a nation that gives hope to others around the world.
-Let’s not lose sight in who we are, let’s not let the fear driven media divide us.
+We are all human beings living amongst each other and have built a nation that gives hope to others around the world.
+Let’s not lose sight in who we are.
+Let’s not let the fear-driven media divide us.
 We can, and always have made it through this crazy world.